Paul Wellstone: Aftermath

-Wellstone died just 11 days before his potential reelection in a crucial race to maintain Democratic control of the Senate.
+Wellstone died 11 days before his potential reelection in a race crucial to national efforts to maintain Democratic Party control of the Senate.
 Campaigning halted on all sides.
 Minnesota law required that his name be stricken from the ballot, to be replaced by a candidate chosen by the party.
 The DFL selected former Vice President Walter Mondale.

-The memorial service for Wellstone and the other victims of the crash was held in Williams Arena at the University of Minnesota and broadcast live on national TV.
-The lengthy service was dotted with political speeches, open advocacy on political issues, and a giant beach ball batted around the crowd in the style of a beach party.
+The memorial service for Wellstone and the other victims of the crash was held on October 29, 2002, in Williams Arena at the University of Minnesota.
+It was also broadcast live on national TV.
+The lengthy service was dotted with political speeches and open advocacy on political issues.
+A giant beach ball was batted around the crowd in the style of a beach party.
 Many high-profile politicians attended the memorial, including former President Bill Clinton, former Vice President Al Gore, and more than half the U.S. Senate.
 The White House offered to send Vice President Dick Cheney to the service, but the Wellstone family declined.

 Some criticized the service for having an inappropriate tone and resembling a "pep rally" or "partisan foot-stomp".
-Wellstone campaign manager Jeff Blodgett noted after the event that it had not been scripted and apologized to people who were offended or surprised.
-In his 2003 book Lies and the Lying Liars Who Tell Them, Al Franken wrote that "reasonable people of good will were genuinely offended" but argued that conservative media figures exploited outrage at the event for political gain.
-At the time of writing, Franken was a comedian and liberal commentator.
-Five years later, in 2008, Franken was elected to the Senate seat once held by Wellstone.
+Wellstone's campaign manager Jeff Blodgett noted after the event that it had not been scripted.
+He apologized to people who were offended or surprised by it.

+In his 2003 book Lies and the Lying Liars Who Tell Them, Al Franken wrote that "reasonable people of good will were genuinely offended" but also that conservative media figures had exploited outrage about the event for political gain in the 2002 election.
+When he published his book, Franken was a comedian and liberal commentator.
+Five years later, he entered politics, and in 2008 Franken was elected to the Senate seat Wellstone had held.

-Minnesota Governor Jesse Ventura, who had stated his preference to appoint a Democrat to serve the remainder of Wellstone's term, was "disgusted" by the event, walking out and later threatening to appoint "an ordinary citizen" instead.
-On November 4, the day before the election, Ventura appointed state planning commissioner Dean Barkley, founder and chair of Ventura's Independence Party of Minnesota, to serve the remaining two months of Wellstone's term; he had run against Wellstone in 1996.
-Coleman received 49.5% of the vote, defeating Mondale.
+Minnesota Governor Jesse Ventura, who had initially said he preferred to appoint a Democrat to serve the remainder of Wellstone's term, was "disgusted" by the memorial event.
+He walked out and later threatened to appoint "an ordinary citizen" instead.
+On November 4, the day before the election, Ventura appointed state planning commissioner Dean Barkley, founder and chair of Ventura's Independence Party of Minnesota, to serve the remaining two months of Wellstone's term.
+Barkley had run against Wellstone in 1996.

+In the 2002 election, Coleman received 49.5% of the vote, defeating Mondale.
 In 2008, he was narrowly defeated (by 312 votes) in his bid for reelection by Franken, in a three-way race that included Barkley.